stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 4.2.2 “claims” Parameter

-We have favoured the request of Data in the **scope** values.
-However, some specific Data have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter of the Authentication Request.
+Some specific data cannot be requested by using scope values.
+They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter of the Authentication Request.
 *<!--> OIDC standard claims built in add*
 Here are these claims: